rochus-keller/Typos/Readme.md

 - [x] Build a stand-alone version of LuaTeX and verify that it works
 - [x] Replace build system by BUSY
+- [x] Removed all autotools files and readme files thereof
-- [ ] Remove all unused parts from the repository including the autotools build (WIP)
+- [ ] Remove all unused parts from the repository (WIP)
 - [ ] Implement a simple OTF font loader glue which responds the callback and orchestrates the necessary libs
 - [ ] Specify a statically (gradually) typed typesetting language in the Oberon+/Luon or Typst lineage
 - [ ] Implement a new frontend